 In March 2018, the Company entered into a collaboration agreement with Heidelberg Pharma Research GmbH ("HDPR") whereby the parties agreed to combine the Company's stem cell platform with proprietary antibodies across up to four exclusive targets with HDPR's proprietary Antibody Targeted Amanitin Conjugates platform.
 Under the agreement, the Company may pay upfront technology access fees, research exclusivity fees and payment for research support.
 Additionally, upon the exercise of certain license rights, the Company may be obligated to pay HDPR development, regulatory and commercial milestone payments of up to \$83.5 million per target as well as royalties on net sales of products licensed under the agreement.
-During the three months ended June 30, 2019 and 2018, the Company recorded less than \$0.1 million and \$0.1 million, respectively, of research and development expense related to this agreement for upfront technology access fees, research exclusivity fees and research and development expense related to this agreement for upfront technology access fees, research support.
+During the three months ended March 31, 2020 and 2019, the Company recorded less than \$0.1 million and \$0.4 million, respectively, of research and development expense related to this agreement for upfront technology access fees, research exclusivity fees and research support.